Rotational component spaces for infinite-type translation surfaces: What kind of topologies are possible for the space of rotational components ?

 \item For now, the shrinking star decoration labeled $i$ has one wild singularity $\sigma_i$ with one rotational component $c_i$ which is isometric to $[0,\infty)$.
 The linear approach that is corresponding to $0$ is called $[\gamma_i]$ with representative $\gamma_i$.

-\item For the $i$th copy of the shrinking star decoration and every $k\geq 1$, let $D_k$ be the disk with center $\gamma_i(\frac{4}{k})$ and radius $2^{-k}$ as shown in \autoref{fig_shrinking_star_decoration_with_disks}.
+\item For the $i$th copy of the shrinking star decoration and every $k\geq 1$, let the $k$th disk be the disk with center $\gamma_i(\frac{4}{k})$ and radius $2^{-k}$ as shown in \autoref{fig_shrinking_star_decoration_with_disks}.
 This gives us an infinite sequence of disjoint disks for every shrinking star decoration.

 \item For the $k$th branch of each copy of the shrinking star decoration, we glue in a cross as in \autoref{fig:cross_with_gluings} instead of the rectangle.
 The arms of the cross are each glued in a similar way as the rectangle before.
-By the \emph{slit in the $k$th cross}, we mean the geodesic segment which corresponds to the top and bottom of the horizontal arms of the cross (indicated by a dashed line in \autoref{fig:neighbored_squares_glued}).
+By the \emph{slit in the $k$th cross}, we mean the geodesic segment which corresponds to the top and bottom of the horizontal arms of the cross (indicated by a dashed line in \autoref{fig:cross_with_gluings}).
 We will cut open and reglue along some of these slits later.

 \item Let $T_k$ be a torus, glued from a square of side length $2^{-k}$ for each $k\geq 1$.